-My boys enjoy sourdough pancakes pretty much every morning of the week; our favorite breakfast at the moment.
+My boys enjoy sourdough pancakes pretty much every morning of the week.
+It is our favorite breakfast at the moment.
 This particular recipe and method is quick, easy, delicious, and nutritious, and it makes fluffy-beyond-your-wildest-dreams pancakes.
 I also love how I get all of my batter cooking at one time.
 Sitting WITH my family to eat breakfast is always fun!

 You may need to try this recipe a couple of times to perfect it (level of heat/cooking time…), but believe me when I say your efforts will be rewarded with smiles and empty plates.
 So good!